barischrooneyj/progress/README.md

 `stack build --file-watch --fast`, or `ghcid` from the `backend` directory for a faster type check without building.

 After building you can run the server with `stack exec backend-exe dev`.
-Visit `localhost:8081/region/all` to confirm all is well.
+Try one of the requests in Postman to confirm all is well.

 To enter an interactive database session run `./interact.sh`.
 This will land you in GHCI with the necessary imports and a database setup.
-More information on interactive usage to be found in the [Tutorial.hs](backend/src/Tutorial.hs).
+For more information on interactive usage look at [Tutorial.hs](backend/src/Tutorial.hs).

 ### Frontend

-While developing build with GHC instead of GHCJS for a faster build.
+While developing, build with GHC instead of GHCJS for a faster build.
 This generates an executable which will serve the frontend at `localhost:3003`.
 To guild with GHC: `nix-build -o frontend-warp -A ghc.frontend`, then run the executable with `frontend-warp/bin/frontend-warp-exe`.